pinobatch/pently/docs/pentlyas.md

   envelope steps except the last.
 * Bar: The line in musical notation that separates one measure from the next.
 Can also mean a measure itself.
+* Cent: 1/100 of a semitone.
+An octave is 1200 cents, and a pitch difference of less than six cents is considered inaudible.
 * Channel: An output device capable of playing one tone at once.
   The 2A03 contains four channels: `pulse1`, `pulse2`, `triangle`,
   and `noise`.